estherszliu/portfolio/README.md

 ```

 ### Footer

-Footer has a text, social media links and a hypertext reference to send a mail.
+The footer has a text message, social media links, and a hypertext reference to send an email.
 ![Footer](image-3.png)

 Here is the code for footer:
 ```html
  <footer>